achafi/MovieRecommendation/README.md

 Link to this project report with youtube demo: .....

 #### Technologies
+- Web scraping (Beautifulsoup4)
+- NLP : Reviews Sentiment Analysis

-- Similarity Score
+- Similarity Score : Find and recommend movies to the user
--
-- Ajax
+- Front End : Ajax, Html, css
+- Web application framework : Flask

 [Back To The Top](#Movie-Recommender-System-and-Reviews-Sentiment-Analysis)